Malcolm Webster Ford: Personal life

 On May 8, 1902, Ford went to 37 East 77th Street, his brother Paul's residence in Manhattan, and fatally shot him in his library before shooting himself.
 Ford was said to be in a dire financial condition and his brother had refused him further financial aid.
 An inquest ruled "temporary insanity".
-Both brothers were buried at Sleepy Hollow Cemetery in Sleepy Hollow, New York.
+The brothers were buried at Sleepy Hollow Cemetery in Sleepy Hollow, New York, in the same grave; the decision for the same grave was made by the families to signal the end of their familial feud.